 A. IU Self-reports

-All IU self-reports will be reviewed within 45 days of receipt service on the District pursuant to Article IX, Section 1 of this Ordinance of said self-report.
-Enforcement action will be initiated within 60 days of receipt service on the District of the report, if required.
+All IU self-reports will be reviewed within 45 days of receipt of said self-report.
+Enforcement action will be initiated within 60 days of receipt of the report, if required.

 B. District Inspection and Sampling Reports